stevetolvaj/Cat-Database/README.md

-# Cat Dating App
+# Cat Database

 A JavaFX cat app to help pet owners connect using a form to store a cat's details using login to only allow changes to own cats.
-Photos and messaging will be added soon.
-Everything stored in database
+Everything stored in database.
+Currently AWS Relational Database System being used is shut down.

 ## Table of contents